hamlucas123/WHO-Project/README.md

 This project aims to identify the most important country-level predictors that could reduce COVID-19 mortality and morbidity, one of four vaccination programme goals set by WHO.
 This can be achieved by increasing COVID-19 vaccine uptake and increasing coverage in vulnerable groups within the countries of the European region, as identified by WHO.
 The list of EU region countries can be found from: https://www.euro.who.int/en/countries.
 The three highest-priority groups identified by WHO include: Older adults, Healthcare workers, and Long-term care facilities residents.

-This repository contains information needed to identify these predictors.
+This repository contains information needed to identify these predictors and the outputs of relevant scripts.
 The information has been divided into different folders and are as follows:
 1. metadata
 2. data
 3. CleanData
 4. Analysis
+5. plots
+6. tables

 ## Metadata